We may earn commission from links on this page, but we only recommend products we back.

 Celebrate “America’s Best Idea” with a water bottle that travelers personalize by adding stickers when they visit a national park.
 This water bottle is both inspiring and a great souvenir.

-Inspired by a Roman artifact, this wooden puzzle challenges recipients to create a daily calendar puzzle using 10 shapes which, when put together, will reveal the date.
+Inspired by a Roman artifact, this wooden puzzle challenges recipients to create a daily calendar puzzle using 10 shapes, which, when put together, will reveal the date.
 So much more interesting than glancing at their phone!

 A perfect gift for tweens and teens (and adults who can’t name all 54 African countries), you can use this as flashcards and a guessing game, or you can play the board game and use the map that is included.
 By the way, by alphabet, the first African country is Algeria and the last is Zimbabwe.
 Now it’s time to name the other 52!